WCTE/CosmicAnalysis/README.md

 ```

 ## Data
+### SelectCosmicCandidate.c
-To search for cosmic muons in data, a 50 ns moving time window is used with a number of hit threshold (N50) equal to 1000.
+To search for cosmic muons in data, a 50 ns moving time window is used with a number of hit threshold (N50) equal to 700.
 Then the same charge ratio cuts (top/barrel/bottom over total charge) are applied.
 After that, the candidate event PMT hit information is written in a WCSim-like format for fiTQun processing.

 In run 1766, which is a background run in pure water phase, there are 442k events with each event spanning 500 $\mu s$, giving a total live time of 211s.
-1403 muon candidates are found.
+80358 muon candidates are found.

 After fITQun processing, the reconstructed entrance/exit point cuts are applied, and 948 muon candidates remain.